 Wireless routers are everywhere.
 Nearly every house, apartment, business, and sketchy van parked down by the river has one.
-A functional wireless router allows you to easily connect your computer to a broadband Internet service so you share data files and stream media between mobile/Wi-Fi devices.
+A functional wireless router allows you to easily connect your computer to a broadband internet service so you can share data files and stream media between mobile/Wi-Fi devices.

 Just like smartphones, router manufacturers are constantly implementing new and more powerful wireless standards (IEEE protocols) as technology becomes more advanced.
 That’s why we have standards like 802.11g, 802.11n, and 802.11ac — these aren’t just random numbers, they are a description of router capabilities.

 The latest standard is 802.11ax, now more popularly known as Wi-Fi 6.
 New routers will be Wi-Fi 6 compatible, and the latest rounds of smartphones and other mobile devices will launch with Wi-Fi 6 compatibility.
 This new version adds a slew of updates and reworked protocols to help improve speed, reliability, and security, and it even helps you extend device battery life.
 It also has features like MU-MIMO, which can increase network performance for specific mobile devices with a dedicated connection.

 If you’re buying a new router, it’s particularly important to look for Wi-Fi 6 routers right now, even if you don’t have a lot of devices that are Wi-Fi 6 compatible.
 Otherwise, your router will quickly become obsolete long before its expected lifespan comes to an end.